 Meniere’s disease is a chronic disorder of the inner ear or vestibular system.
 It is thought to be a form of endolymphatic hydrops having specific symptoms due to abnormally large amounts of fluid, called endolymph, in the inner ear.
-The symptoms associated with this disorder are:

 - Vertigo – the sensation that you or the things around you are spinning